vyos/vyos-documentation/docs/configuration/firewall/index.rst

 Firewall
 ########

-Starting from VyOS 1.4-rolling-YYYYMMDDHHmm, and new firewall structure can be found on all vyos instalations.
+Starting from VyOS 1.4-rolling-202308040557, a new firewall structure can be found on all vyos instalations.
 Documentation for most new firewall cli can be found here: